BAE SYSTEMS

 BACKGROUND

 By the beginning of 2024, BAE Systems had completed a few prototypes of data analysis tools that continuously got reworked due to usability.
-The process was too technical that users felt the prototypes clunky and tedious, leading to abandonment and frustration.
+The process was very technical and users felt the prototypes clunky and tedious, leading to abandonment and frustration.
 As a new phase of the project got approved, I got brought in as a UX Designer and later became Assistant UX Design Lead, to join a 3-person UX team to do a full re-design of the product while incorporating AI.

 MY ROLE